-Volume 66 of the Corneil University Announcements consists of twenty-two catalogs, of which this is number 20, dated November 6, 1974.
-Publication dates: twenty-two times a year (four times in August; three times in January and March; twice in June, July, September, and November; once in April, May, October, and December).
-Publisher: Cornell University, Sheldon Court, 420 College Avenue, Ithaca, New York 14853.
+Volume 65 of the Cornell University Announcements consists of twenty-one catalogs, of which this is number 19, dated November 6, 1973.
+Publication dates: twenty-one times a year (four times in August; three times in March and July; twice in January, June, and October; once in April, May, September, November, and December).
+Publisher: Cornell University, Sheldon Court, 420 College Avenue, Ithaca, New York 14850.
 Second-class postage paid at Ithaca, New York.
-1974-1975

-Calendar
+1973-1974

+Calendar\

-Fall Semester Registration Orientation Opening Exercises, 3:00 p.m.
-Instruction begins for first trimester and fall semester End of first trimester Examinations for first trimester
+Fall Semester Registration Opening Exercises, 3:00 p.m.
+Instruction begins for first trimester and fall semester End of first trimester Thanksgiving recess Examinations for first trimester Instruction begins for second trimester Christmas recess: Instruction suspended, 5:00 p.m.

-Thanksgiving recess

-Instruction begins for second trimester Christmas recess: Instruction suspended, 5:00 p.m.
 Instruction resumed, 9:00 a.m.
 Last day for completing all requirements for January degrees Fall semester ends